Money

 People with chronic or pre-existing health concerns may choose Hospital cover for better access to treatment, rehabilitation or ongoing care that may not be readily available through the public system.
 Waiting periods on your cover will still apply, however.

-According to our latest survey, 51% of Australians said they use their Hospital cover to claim benefits once or twice a year.
-Meanwhile, 31% reported never making a claim, 10% claimed 3 to 5 times annually, 5% used it 6 to 10 times, and 2% said they claimed more than 10 times a year.
+Our latest Money.com.au survey found that 51% of Australians said they use their Hospital cover to claim benefits once or twice a year.
+Meanwhile, 31% reported never making a claim, 10% claimed 3 to 5 times annually, 5% used it six to 10 times, and 2% said they claimed more than 10 times a year.

 Private Hospital cover vs Medicare